dillonkearns/talks/types-without-borders/types-without-borders.md

 external contract (external API, etc.) in our Elm code.
 Using code generation, we can replace that uncertainty with more guarantees!
 Which is what we love about Elm!

+# TODO

+TODO graphic showing external contracts... pushing the borders out to encompass/represent that contract in Elm.

 # Contracts & Guarantees

 It's really about